cupy/cupy/docs/source/tutorial/basic.rst

 A typical training loop consists of following procedures:

 1. Iterations over training datasets
-2. Preprocessing of extracted minibatches
+2. Preprocessing of extracted mini-batches
 3. Forward/backward computations of the neural networks
 4. Parameter updates
 5. Evaluations of the current parameters on validation datasets